Theatre Royal, Drury Lane: Second theatre: Theatre Royal, Drury Lane (1674)

-From 1674, theatregoers accessed the Drury Lane via a long ten foot wide passageway from Bridges Street.
+From 1674, theatregoers accessed the Drury Lane via a long ten-foot-wide passageway from Bridges Street.
 The passageway opened onto a yard (previously a "Riding Yard") in which the theatre stood.
-It's likely that the yard remained open to the sky at this date, on three sides of the Theatre Royal walls.
+It is likely that the yard remained open to the sky at this date, on three sides of the Theatre Royal walls.
 Henri Misson, a visitor from France, offers a description of the theatre in 1698: his use of the word "amphitheatre" supports the view that Drury Lane had a circular line of boxes surrounding its pit:

 As Misson points out, the seating was divided by class, and tickets were priced accordingly.
 Box seats, used by the nobility and wealthy gentry, cost 5 shillings; the benches in the pit where some gentry sat, but also critics and scholars, cost 3 shillings; tradesmen and professionals occupied the first gallery with seats costing 2 shillings, while servants and other "ordinary people", as Misson refers to them, occupied the 1 shilling seats of the upper gallery.
 Seats were not numbered and were offered on a "first come, first served" basis, leading many members of the gentry to send servants to reserve seats well ahead of performances.
 The stage was 45 ft wide and 30 ft deep with a raked floor from the footlights to the backdrop.
 The angle of the rake rose one inch for every 24 in of horizontal stage.
 The stage floor included grooves for wings and flats in addition to trap doors in the floor.
 The proscenium arch covered the stage equipment above the stage that included a pair of girondels – large wheels holding many candles used to counteract the light from the footlights.
 Towards the latter part of the 18th century, doors were placed on either side of the stage, and a series of small spikes traced the edge of the stage apron to prevent audiences from climbing onto the stage.
 At the very back of the stage, a wide door opened to reveal Drury Lane.